geodynamics/pylith/docs/developer/contributing/workflow.md

 <img src="figs/gitworkflow_branch.*" alt="" width="100%" />

 Overview of repositories and branches for the Git forking workflow used in PyLith development.
+You keep the `main` branch on your local machine in sync with the `main` branch in the community repository; we never use the `main` branch in your GitHub repository.
 From the `main` branch on your local machine, you create a feature branch, e.g., `feature-powerlaw`, to complete a single task such as adding a feature, fixing a bug, or making an improvement to the documentation.
 You should break up the changes into several steps, which are saved locally as commits.
-The commits may be pushed to your repository on GitHub for backup or syncing across multiple computers.
+The commits are pushed to your repository on GitHub for backup or syncing across multiple computers.
-Once the task is completed, you submit a pull request to have the changes merged to the `main` branch on the community repository.
+Once the task is completed, you submit a pull request to have the changes merged to the `main` branch in the community repository.
-Once the pull request is merged, you update your own `main` branch on your local computer from the community repository and then push the changes to your repository on GitHub.
+Once the pull request is merged, you update your local `main` branch from the community repository and then push the changes to your repository on GitHub.
 :::

 There are two steps to setting up a copy of the PyLith repository that you can use for development under the Forking Workflow: